Starter Guide: How to Create a Contest Entry Form

 What Makes an Effective Contest Entry Form

-Contest Entry FormAn effective contest entry form shouldn’t be too long.
+An effective contest entry form shouldn’t be too long.
 If you make the form too long or ask too many questions, you risk visitors abandoning the form before they fill it out completely.

 Since the goal is to generate entries for your contest, your contest entry form should ask for the following as the bare minimum:

-• Contact information such as name and email address
+- Contact information such as name and email address

-• Physical address if you’re going to ship a physical item as a reward to the contest winner
+- Physical address if you’re going to ship a physical item as a reward to the contest winner

-• Contest entry rules so people know what’s required to win and when the contest takes place
+- Contest entry rules so people know what’s required to win and when the contest takes place

-• Checkbox so they can agree to the rules of your contest
+- Checkbox so they can agree to the rules of your contest

 How to Create a Contest Entry Form With Gravity Forms

-Now that we’ve covered why you should run competitions on your website and what makes an effective contest entry form, let’s go through the steps of creating the form itself.
+Now that we’ve covered why you should run competitions on your website and what makes an effective contest entry form let’s go through the steps of creating the form itself.

-Step 1: Create a New Form
+Step 1: Create a New Form Using the Contest Entry Form Template

-Add NewIf you don’t have Gravity Forms installed, you’ll need to buy a license first and download the plugin to your computer.
-Log in to your WordPress website and go to Plugins > Add new > Upload.
-Press, Choose files and locate the zipped file you’ve downloaded.
+If you don’t have Gravity Forms installed, you’ll need to buy a license first and download the plugin to your computer.
+Log into your WordPress website and click on Plugins > Add New Plugin from the sidebar menu.
+Then click the Upload Plugin button.
+Press, Choose file, and locate the zipped file you’ve downloaded.
 Then, click Install > Activate.

 For more information on how to get started with our plugin, check out this video tutorial – How to Install Gravity Forms on Your WordPress Website.

-Step 2: Add Form Fields
+Step 2: Customize the Form

 Depending on the type of contest you’re running, you might want to add extra fields to your form.
-For example, you could add checkboxes if the contestants need to correctly answer a question.
+For example, you could add additional checkboxes if the contestants need to correctly answer multiple questions or a file upload field if they need to submit a photo or any other type of file as part of their entry.

-Step 3: Enabling Form Restrictions
+Step 3: Enable Form Restrictions

 Contests are typically time-based.
 In other words, they have a set beginning and end time which is what makes them so effective for generating buzz and building interest.